jckuri/Project4EnhancingApplications/README.md

 1. The output of the Horizontal Pod Autoscaler, showing an increase in the number of pods.

+These are the initial pods.
+Notice there is only one `azure-vote-front` pod:

 ![submission-screenshots/kubernetes-cluster/initial_instances.png](submission-screenshots/kubernetes-cluster/initial_instances.png)

+Then I execute this command to know the external IP of the LoadBalancer:

 ```
 $ kubectl get service